 The Champlain Technology Group and all of its subsidiaries (“CTG”) has adopted this Acceptable Use AUP (“AUP”) to outline the acceptable use of CTG’s Broadband Service.
 This AUP is in addition to any restrictions contained in the CTG service agreement for any of the Broadband Service offerings (the “Subscriber Agreement”).
 This AUP applies to the CTG’s services that provide or include access to the Internet, including hosting services, or are provided over the Internet or wireless data networks (collectively, “Broadband Service”)

 You, the customer, must comply with this AUP.
 Your failure to do so could result in the suspension or termination of your Broadband Service subscription.
-If you do not agree to comply with this AUP, you must immediately stop all use of the Broadband Service and notify CTC so that we can close your account.
+If you do not agree to comply with this AUP, you must immediately stop all use of the Broadband Service and notify CTG so that we can close your account.

 I. Prohibited Uses and Activities

 In general, this AUP prohibits uses and activities involving the Broadband Service that are illegal, infringe the rights of others, or interfere with or diminish the use and enjoyment of the Broadband Service by others.

 No user of the Broadband Service, Customer Equipment, or CTG Equipment may, individually or in combination with another:

 - restrict, inhibit, or otherwise interfere with the ability of any other person, regardless of intent, purpose or knowledge, to use or enjoy the Broadband Service (except for safety and security functions such as parental controls, for example), including, without limitation, posting or transmitting any information or software which contains a worm, virus, or other harmful feature, or generating levels of traffic sufficient to impede others’ ability to use, send, or retrieve information;